Discover more from All Facts Matter

 A comparison chart between the Federal Funds Rate and Year-on-Year change for inflation shows a rather low level of correlation between the interest rate and consumer price inflation, particularly since 2020.

 Nor is the visual representation deceiving.
-A computation1 of the correlation coefficient2 between the monthly measurement from 1997 through to the present of the Federal Funds Rate and year-on-year consumer price inflation yields a rather low value of 0.22516.
-The covariance3 between the Federal Funds Rate and inflation is similarly low at 0.325.
+A computationof the correlation coefficient between the monthly measurement from 1997 through to the present of the Federal Funds Rate and year-on-year consumer price inflation yields a rather low value of 0.22516.
+The covariance between the Federal Funds Rate and inflation is similarly low at 0.325.

 While there is a relationship between the Federal Funds Rate and inflation, it is far from a certain one.

 The correlation coefficient rises if one focuses on the past 24 months (correlation coefficient 0.50494), and even more so if one focuses on the past 12 months (correlation coefficient 0.60543).
 However, the covariance declines both in the 24-month analysis (0.55947) and in the 12-month analysis (0.37957).

 The situation is largely the same if we consider the 10 Year Treasury Yield against consumer price inflation, although the relationship between interest rates and inflation is in this instance more defined.